rubensoleao/cheatsheet.nvim/README.md

 bundled cheats for the editor, vim plugins, nerd-fonts, etc because hoomans suck at remembering stuff:

+## Why This Fork?

+This is a fork of the original [sudormrfbin/cheatsheet.nvim](https://github.com/sudormrfbin/cheatsheet.nvim) repository.
+I created this fork to add my own custom cheatsheet,

+### Future TODO: User-Configurable Cheatsheets

+A planned feature is to make cheatsheet configurations user-configurable, similar to how Lua formatters work.
+This would allow users to:
+- Define their own custom cheatsheets through configuration
+- Share cheatsheet configurations as reusable modules
+- Avoid the need to fork this repository just to add custom cheatsheets

+This would make the plugin even more flexible and user-friendly while maintaining the simplicity of the current `.txt` format.

 ![cheatsheet.nvim gif](https://user-images.githubusercontent.com/23398472/121174386-7a182c00-c877-11eb-979b-5d5e6f8267d8.gif)

 <sup>Font: [mononoki](https://madmalik.github.io/mononoki/), Colorscheme: [onedark](https://github.com/joshdick/onedark.vim), [Dotfiles](https://github.com/sudormrfbin/dotfiles2)</sup>